syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ### Set background image

-You can set any image as the background for the `SfAIAssistView` by setting the `SfAIAssistView .Background` as `Colors.Transparent` and adding an image below the `SfAIAssistView ` control.
+To set an image as the background for the `SfAIAssistView`, set the `SfAIAssistView.Background` to `Colors.Transparent` and place the image below the `SfAIAssistView` control.

 {% tabs %}
 {% highlight xaml hl_lines="26" %}